-My goal, God willing, is to celebrate the world premiere of Fantasia Apocalyptica at approximately the same time as I celebrate my 80th birthday — 10 January 2018.
-If all goes as planned, this happy event will take place on the magnificent new Woehl organ, and in the magnificent performance space, at Studio Acusticum in Piteå, Sweden.
+My goal, God willing, is to celebrate the world premiere of Fantasia Apocalyptica as I celebrate my 80th birthday — Wednesday, 10 January 2018.
+This happy event is scheduled to take place on the magnificent new Woehl organ, and in the magnificent performance space, at Studio Acusticum in Piteå, Sweden.
 An outstanding Canadian organist, Jan Overduin, has agreed to be the soloist.
-(The concert itself will mostly likely take place on Sunday, 14 January, in the afternoon, rather than on Wednesday the 10th.)

 North American premieres are also being planned, of course.
 For example, Overduin will perform the complete work on the 44-stop Kney tracker organ at First United Church in Waterloo, Ontario, on Sunday, 4 November 2018.

 Most of the music has only recently been typeset, and not yet refined or performed.
 But a few preliminary fragments are currently available:

 - part of Jin Kyung Lim's recital at Stanford's Memorial Church (04 November 2015)

 I also made some lo-fi recordings with an iPad, in order to provide a rough indication of the tempi and tonalities that I initially had in mind.
 Although the quality isn't great, they might be useful reference points, and as temporary placeholders while I'm getting familiar with the melodic framework: